HoplaGeiss/blog/content/post/2017-01-09-unit-test-http-get.md

 ---
 title: "Unit test $http.get"
 description: "Step by step guide of how to unit test $http.get"
-tags: [ "jasmine", "unit test", "angular 1.4", "$http.get",]
-lastmod: 2017-01-09
+tags:
+  - unit test
 date: "2017-01-09"
-categories:
-  - "Development"
-  - "VIM"
 slug: "unit-test-http-get"
 image: "/images/rafale.jpeg"
 ---

 ### Scenario

 In this example I will demonstrate how to unit `$http.get`.

 This is a real life example of an application, calling the backend with `$http.get` to retrieve the count of notifications.
 The difficulty here is, that when our call gets resolved we don't assign a value to our scope, we just return the result.
 So we need to find a way to access this.